-Make an effort.
 Some people don't want to socialise, that is fine.
 They may be happy enough just watching Netflix in their room so leave them to it.
-Others may need a little nudge every now and then so be conscientious and ask them if they'd like to join in with a flat outing/watching a film/going shopping/stealing your other flatmate's cheese.
+Others may need a little nudge every now and then so be conscientious and ask them if they'd like to join in with a flat outing/watching a film/ going shopping.